 Historic and projected water supplies and water requirements for the WWR and MC Management Areas are set forth in Figures 3 and 4.
-Projected water supplies include SWP supplies, estimated natural inflow, and estimated non-consumptive return.
+Projected water supplies include SWP supplies, estimated natural inflow, and estimated nonconsumptive return.
 Historic and projected water requirements include historic and projected groundwater production, and estimated natural outflow.

 The projected water supply curves shown in Figures 3 and 4, are based on the estimates for the natural inflow to the WWR and MC Management Areas, continuing artificial recharge, non-consumptive return, and groundwater in storage, if necessary.
-Artificial recharge is based on the 2013 SWP reliability projections (based on existing conditions) excluding all potential surplus water deliveries which may become available during any particular year.
+Artificial recharge is based on the 2017 SWP deliverability projections excluding all potential surplus water deliveries which may become available during any particular year.